artzzy/html-php-contact-form/README.md

 # A simple HTML, CSS and PHP contact form trying.

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/GAe2nZpI39c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-   I tried creating a simple contact form with the haso tutorial found in the video above.
+   I tried creating a simple contact form with the tutorial in the video.
 You can watch the video for the server stage after the software.

    To support the video or channel: